TRAVEL & WHAT TO BRING – VIA ILLUMINATA

 - Emergen-C or Electrolyte packets

 - Water bottles

-- Items of a personal nature & toiletries.
-Bring Kleenex, wet wipes and zip lock bags for day hikes – as with everything, what you carry IN on a hike – must be brought OUT and disposed of properly.
+- Personal care items and toiletries: tissues, wet wipes and zip lock bags for day hikes (as with everything, what you carry IN during a hike must be brought OUT and disposed of properly).
 Ladies, be prepared with feminine hygiene products.